LibertyDSNP/spec/pages/DSNP/AttributeSets.md

   * MUST contain the string "`VerifiableCredential`"
   * If a schema document is specified, MUST also contain a string matching the schema's name property.
 * `issuer`
   * This field is required, even for credential documents that do not include attestation.
 It MUST be a DSNP DID.
-Unsigned documents should use the document creator's DID.
+Credential documents without a signature proof should use the document creator's DID.
 * `issuanceDate`
   * As specified by W3C.
 * `credentialSubject` – containing two parts:
   * An `id` that identifies the subject of the claim data.
-This MUST correspond with the `subject` field in an Attribute Set Announcement: for a User Attribute Set, it should be a DSNP User URI; for a DSNP Content Attribute Set, it should be a DSNP Content URI; and for an External Content Attribute Set, it should be the URL of an online document on the web accessible by HTTPS.
+This MUST correspond with the `subject` field in an Attribute Set Announcement: for a User Attribute Set, it should be a DSNP User URI; for a DSNP Content Attribute Set, it should be a DSNP Content URI; and for an External Content Attribute Set, it should be the URL of an online document on the web accessible over HTTPS.
-  * The "claim" (in W3C parlance) that is being made about the subject, in the format specified by the Attribute Set Type's schema.
+  * The "claim" (in W3C parlance) that is being made about the subject, in the format specified by the Attribute Set Type's associated JSON schema (if any).

 A DSNP Verifiable Credential Document MAY optionally contain the following fields